LANAP®/Laser Procedures and Osseous Surgery (D4260) Coding

 - Insurance claims should not include any reference to laser or LANAP®, or further claim investigation might be triggered and the claim denied.

-- Bone is removed during the procedure.
+- Bone is removed during the procedure with the diamond-tipped piezo.
 The CDT descriptor does not specify how much bone must be removed.